Clem-Coding/solitrack/README.md

 # Soli'Track - Internal Logistics Tracking Tool

-Soli'Track is the internal tool I'm developing for my final Web Development diploma project.
-Built with Symfony, it is designed for Les Fourmis Soli’terre, a non-profit organization based in Plouasne (22), Brittany.
+Soli'Track is an internal tool developed with Symfony for Les Fourmis Soli’Terre, a non-profit organization based in Plouasne (22), Brittany.

 ## About Les Fourmis Soli’terre

-The organization is dedicated to solidarity and environmental protection in rural areas.
-They manage a recycled goods shop, giving objects a second life while fostering social connections among local residents.
-With the support of 35 volunteers, the shop is evolving into a community hub offering eco-friendly workshops and a café.
+This organization is committed to environmental protection and solidarity in rural areas.
+They operate a solidarity recycling shop that gives second life to used items while fostering social ties among local residents.
+Supported by 35 volunteers, the shop is evolving into a community hub offering eco-friendly workshops and a café.

 ## Project Goals